kachowchow/A3/README.md

 # Compile Instructions
 To run the application, press the run button on your IDE or ctrl + F5 in VSCode or ctrl + r in IntelliJ

+Confirm that the URL, user, and password variables are correct for connecting the program to the database.

 # Youtube Video Link
 https://youtu.be/NoTKXjalvBY